talkohavy/guides/docs/programming/socket-io/handle-disconnects.md

 Both are totally valid solutions and choosing one will depend on your use case.
 In this tutorial, we will go with the latter.

 First, let's persist the messages of our chat application.
-Today there are plenty of great options, we will use SQLite here.
+We will store each message in a database.

-We will simply store each message in a database:
+In our implementation example, we will use SQLite:

 ```ts
 import express from 'express';